obskyr/latex-fiction-template/README.md

 As an added bonus, it lets you track your writing via Git, the benefits of which I hardly need to extol if you’ve found your way here!

-\* Though in reality, it turns out to be surprisingly practical!
+\*&thinsp;&NoBreak;Though in reality, it turns out to be surprisingly practical!

 ## How to Use